bryanbar/LokiTlan-AR/README.md

 # Open Source Augmented Reality pipeline

 Pipline to allow for the use of a phone and an api to create a more immersive enviroment.
 This is done by creating 3d meshes that can then be refinded, or left as is, and allow for use with websites and augmented reality.
+The use cases are for retail to interactive documentation (DIY documentation)

 Software:
   - Meshroom : processes images and creates various outputs that can be fed to blender or used as-is